Aliucord/Aliucord/README.md

 ### Supported Discord version(s)

-- 101.3 / Alpha 101203 (You don't need the apk, the installer will download it for you)
+- 101.7 / Beta 101107 (You don't need the apk, the installer will download it for you)

 ## 🎨 Features